jhxie/procnanny/README.md

 # procnanny
-A simple distributed process monitor.
+A simple process monitor using the client-server model.

 # Build/Install
 Type 'make' after you extract everything from the tarball distribution